DominikMostek/beautiful-jekyll/_posts/2017-02-24-anemic_model.md

 layout: post
 title: Anemic philippic
 permalink: 2017-02-24-anemic-philippic
 ---
 Sometimes we spend so much time thinking how to do something that we stop thinking if we even [should do it](https://www.youtube.com/watch?v=0Nz8YrCC9X8&t=1m54s).
 The thing in this article is [Anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html).
+[Philippic](https://en.wikipedia.org/wiki/Philippic) is defined as a *'damning speech'* and in this post I would like to make some bitter comments against anemic model architecture and the code it usually results to.

 To my surprise a lot of my peers don't know the term Anemic model.
 I think the reason for that is that it became defacto standard of writing java&spring code that you don't need a name for it - it is just normal way of doing things.